Presidency of Calvin Coolidge: Harding administration scandals

 In the waning days of Harding's administration, several scandals had begun to emerge into public view.
-Though Coolidge was not implicated in any corrupt dealings, he faced with the fallout of the scandals in the early days of his presidency.
+Though Coolidge was not implicated in any corrupt dealings, he was faced with the fallout of the scandals in the early days of his presidency.
 The Teapot Dome Scandal tainted the careers of former Secretary of the Interior Albert B. Fall (who had resigned in March 1923) and Secretary of the Navy Edwin Denby, and additional scandals implicated Attorney General Harry M. Daugherty and former Veterans Bureau director Charles R. Forbes.
 A bipartisan Senate investigation led by Thomas J. Walsh and Robert LaFolette began just weeks into Coolidge's presidency.
 As the investigation uncovered further misconduct, Coolidge appointed Atlee Pomerene and Owen Roberts as special prosecutors, but he remained personally unconvinced as to the guilt of Harding's appointees.
 Despite congressional pressure, he refused to dismiss Denby, who instead resigned of his own accord in March 1924.
 That same month, after Daugherty refused to resign, Coolidge fired him.
 Coolidge also replaced the Director of the Bureau of Investigation, William J. Burns, with J. Edgar Hoover.
 The investigation by Pomerene and Roberts, combined with the departure of the scandal-tarred Harding appointees, served to disassociate Coolidge from the Harding administration's misdeeds.
 By May 1924, Harding's scandals had largely receded from public attention, though a separate scandal involving former Postmaster General Will H. Hays would briefly garner headlines in 1928.